introlab/webrtc-native-build/README.md

 ## Dropped support

-Ubuntu 18.04 support was dropped.
+### Ubuntu 18.04
-Use the tag `4896.ffd918.154` if you need to build on Ubuntu 18.04.
+Use the tag `4005.8f22a2.1` or earlier if you need to build on Ubuntu 18.04.
-There is also a prebuilt version of the library available in the releases section on GitHub.
+There are also prebuilt versions of the library available in the releases section on GitHub.

+### MacOS 10.15 Catalina
+GitHub Actions dropped support for MacOS 10.15 Catalina.
+However, the latest tag might still work to build under MacOS 10.15.
+There are also prebuilt versions of the library available in the releases section on GitHub, for tag version `4896.ffd918.154` and earlier.

 ## Authors